Palumdo/moodle-mod_dynamo/README.md

 # Dynamo #

-Dynamo is used to follow and support the evaluation by pairs in working groups
+Dynamo is used to follow and support the evaluation by peers in working groups

 Dynamo is ....
 .......